 Atara Cohen is a native of Riverdale NY.
 She graduated from Princeton University with a BA in Religion and a certificate in Judaic Studies.
 Through her undergraduate studies, she focused on the impact of text on religious experience and submitted a senior thesis entitled “Heavenly Portions and Messianic Distortions: A Tale of Two Talmuds.”
 Outside of her academic study of religion, she engaged with the interfaith community on campus as a member of a Muslim-Jewish dialogue group, the interfaith council, and as the leader of an interfaith service group.
 As a part of the Jewish community on campus, she taught many shiurim on a variety of topics, was a participant in the Princeton Yeshiva Fellowship, served as education chair of the Orthodox community, and organized a Yiddish language table at Hillel.
 Atara has studied Torah in a variety of settings, including, among others, Midreshet Nishmat, Yeshivat Hadar, and Drisha.

 Born and raised in Israel, Michal Kohane has been a leader and educator in the Jewish Community of Northern California for over twenty five years.
 She has served as acting rabbi to a 120 family congregation; was a day-school educator, federation executive director and more.
-She is passionate about Jewish learning and building community.
+She is passionate about Jewish leadership, meaningful learning and building community.
 She has studied in Pardes as well as taught at Limmud Bay Area, and other events and venues.
 She holds a BA in Studies of Israel and Education, an M.S. in Jewish Studies, an MA in Clinical Psychology, and is pursuing a PsyD in organizational psychology.
-She is an avid writer and blogger.
+She is an avid writer: her first novel, Hachug ("Extracurricular") was published in Israel by Steimatzky in 2016, and her weekly blog can be found at www.miko284.com

 Jennifer Kotzker Geretz grew up in the small Jewish community of Pensacola, Florida.
 Jennifer graduated cum-laude from Brandeis University with a BA in Near Eastern and Judaic Studies.
 Jennifer's undergraduate thesis, "Perspectives on the Agunah Problem," was awarded high honors as well as Brandeis' Lester Martin award for Legal Studies.
 Jennifer's love of teaching and experiential education has served her well in Jewish pre-schools, community schools, and summer camps.
 Jennifer's interest in alternative education methodologies for Orthodox day schools led her to co-found and co-direct Yeshivat Netivot Montessori, an infant through 8th grade Orthodox Day School located in East Brunswick, New Jersey.
 Jennifer has written for many years on the intersection of Jewish religious thought and women's role in Judaism, and she served for two years as co-organizer for the Women’s Tefillah Group of Raritan Valley.
 Jennifer worked for Yeshivat Chovevei Torah as the Student Services Director and Academic Coordinator.
 Jennifer currently lives in West Orange, New Jersey with her children and husband Rabbi Daniel Geretz.